 Ingredients

-- 1 to 2 tbsp of ube (or pure powder depending on the product)
+- 1 to 2 tbsp ofube (or pure powder depending on the product)

 - 200 ml of milk (coconut milk recommended for taste)